tkchafin/mpi-bucky/README.md

 # mpi-bucky
-BUCKy 1.2 README
-For higher versions, please refer to the user's manual.

-INSTALLATION
-Pick a directory where you want the BUCKy code to be.
-I will call this directory $BUCKY_HOME in this documentation.
-To open the compressed tar file with the BUCKy source code and example data, do these commands.

-  cd $BUCKY_HOME
-  tar zxf bucky-1.2.tgz

-This creates a directory named BUCKy-1.2 with subdirectories BUCKy-1.2/data and BUCKy-1.2/src .
+mpi-BUCKy (BUCKy 2.0) README

+#####
+THIS VERSION OF BUCKY IS NOT CURRENTLY PUBLISHED NOR COMPLETELY FUNCTIONAL.
+THIS GIT REPOSITORY REPRESENTS A CURRENT WORK IN PROGRESS AND IS NOT READY FOR DISTRIBUTION NOR USE.

+TO CONTRIBUTE OR FOR QUESTIONS, PLEASE CONTACT ME AT tkchafin@uark.edu

+More details on this multithreaded implementation to come soon...
+#####

+MPI-BUCKy is a multi-threaded implementation of BUCKy using the OpenMPI message passing interface.
+BUCKy is an open-source program for species tree estimation using Bayesian concordance analysis of multiple genomic loci, free of assumptions regarding the source of discordance among gene trees.
+This

+Please also refer to the original authors' user manual, website  (http://www.stat.wisc.edu/~ane/bucky/), and please cite the following publications if this program is useful to you, to recognize the original authors:

+C. Ané, B. Larget, D.A.
+Baum, S.D.
+Smith, A. Rokas (2007).
+Bayesian estimation of concordance among gene trees.
+Molecular Biology and Evolution 24(2), 412-426.

+B. Larget, S.K.
+Kotha, C.N.
+Dewey, C. Ané (2010).
+BUCKy: Gene tree / species tree reconciliation with the Bayesian concordance analysis.
+Bioinformatics

+PREREQUISITES
+You must have the following installed (this may be an incomplete list) g++ compiler
+OpenMPI >1.6 (mpic++)

 COMPILATION
-If you have gcc installed, compile the software with these commands.
+If you have g++ and OpenMPI installed, compile the software with these commands, where $HOME is the directory containing bucky.

-  cd $BUCKY_HOME/BUCKy-1.2/src
+  cd $HOME/mpi-bucky/src
   make

 This will compile programs mbsum and bucky.
-I suggest putting copies in ~/bin if this is in your path.
+I suggest putting copies in ~/local/bin if this is in your path.

-If you do not have gcc installed, you need to find the installer.
-On a Macintosh, it may be in Applications/Installers/Developer Tools .
+This has only been tested in a Linux environment (Ubuntu 14.04)

 HELP
 Type these commands for very brief help messages.